Diego-HernSua/Page_Rank_Wikipedia/README.md

 # Page Rank (Massive Computing)
 This project involves the creation and implementation of the PageRank algorithm utilizing Apache Spark within the Databricks environment.
-The focus is on efficiently computing the ranking of web pages based on link structures obtained from Wikipedia
+The focus is on efficiently computing the ranking of web pages based on link structures obtained from Wikipedia.

 ## Understanding PageRank
 PageRank is a fundamental algorithm used by search engines like Google to determine the importance of web pages.
 Developed by Larry Page, one of Google’s founders, it calculates a ranking for each web page based on its link structure.
 The more important the pages linking to a given page, the higher its PageRank.